microsoft/moaw/workshops/aks-openai-embeddings/workshop.md

   - Ayobami Ayodeji
 contacts:                               # Required.
 Must match the number of authors
   - "@mosabami"
-duration_minutes: 120                   # Required.
+duration_minutes: 90                 # Required.
 Estimated duration in minutes
-tags: aks, openai, python, langchain         # Required.
+tags: aks, openai, python, langchain, redis         # Required.
 Tags for filtering and searching
 #banner_url: assets/banner.jpg           # Optional.
 Should be a 1280x640px image
 #video_url: https://youtube.com/link     # Optional.
 Link to a video of the workshop
 #audience: students                      # Optional.
 Audience of the workshop (students, pro devs, etc.)